DataDog/hiring-engineers/answers.md

 ![img001](https://user-images.githubusercontent.com/33669341/53703892-180a2a00-3e17-11e9-931f-35832252c3af.PNG)

-Created custom check with metric named (my_metrics) in the range 0 to 1000 and it's default interval time is 30 sec.
-Then it has been changed to 45 sec.
+Creating a custom application <customCheck> in the path /etc/datadog-agent/checks.d/custom_firstCheck.py and collecting metrics <my_metrics> as a random value in the range 0 and 1000 from that custom app with the default interval time is 30 sec and it has been changed to 45 sec which is called collecting interval instance in the path /etc/datadog-agent/cong.d/custom_firstCheck.yaml and

+The check file name </etc/datadog-agent/checks.d/custom_firstCheck.py> and interval instance config file name </etc/datadog-agent/cong.d/custom_firstCheck.yaml> should be same.

 ![005](https://user-images.githubusercontent.com/33669341/53704096-5c96c500-3e19-11e9-9fca-2ad3a00b3929.PNG)